 Appearance: small to medium; round or slightly oblong; smooth, thin red skin; white flesh

-Texture: waxy, moist and smooth; creamy
+Texture: waxy, moist, and smooth; creamy

 Flavor: Subtly sweet; mild-medium sugar content